previder/kubernetes-examples/LetsEncrypt SSL/letsencrypt-pdns.md

 ### Create an Issuer
 The issuer will use the PDNS webhook to validate our record.
 Only replace your email address in the manifest to connect to our Previder Portal account.
-_Use the [letsEncrypt Staging environment](https://letsencrypt.org/docs/staging-environment/) when testing._
+_Use the [LetsEncrypt Staging environment](https://letsencrypt.org/docs/staging-environment/) when testing._
 ```shell
 apiVersion: cert-manager.io/v1
 kind: Issuer